THE QUICK AND DIRTY GUIDE TO CARDIOLOGY II

 Remember how blood leaves the left ventricle and shoots blood up over the aorta and to the rest of your body?
 Well, there are two branches off the aorta that go directly back to the heart.
 They are the Left and Right Main Coronary Arteries and they carry blood directly back to feed the heart oxygenated blood.

-The Right Main Coronary Artery feeds the right atrium, right ventricle, inferior (lowest) muscle wall of the left ventricle and most of the posterior (rear surface) of the left ventricle.
-We're not up to electrophysiology yet, but to peek over the wall, the RMCA also supplies food to the SA, AV nodes and the near portion of the bundle of His.
+The Right Main Coronary Artery feeds the right atrium, right ventricle, inferior (lowest) muscle wall of the left ventricle, and most of the posterior (rear surface) of the left ventricle.
+We're not up to electrophysiology yet, but to peek over the wall, the RMCA also supplies food to the SA, AV nodes, and the near portion of the bundle of His.
 If there is ischemia(insufficient oxygenated blood flow) in the RCA, the AV node (atrioventricular) and SA node (sinoatrial) *sets the pace of the heart contractions,* is also affected.
-This is why your inferior MIs (dying heart tissue in lower heart wall) almost always come with bradycardia (heart rate <60).
+This is why your inferior MIs (dying heart tissue in the lower heart wall) almost always come with bradycardia (heart rate <60).
 Look at the picture above and see how the blood flowing from the right coronary artery supplies blood to the heart.
 When there is a blockage of blood flow in the RMCA, the muscle tissue of the heart that relies on its blood does not receive its oxygenated blood and starts to die without it.
 This is called a myocardial infarction, or heart attack.

 Left Main Coronary artery branches into Left Anterior Descending and the Left Circumflex.
 The Left Anterior Descending (LAD) feeds the anterior and lateral surfaces of the left ventricle and the intraventricular septum.
 The left circumflex supplies blood to the left atrium, lateral wall of the left ventricle (with LAD) and in 15% of the people, also the inferior and posterior walls of the left ventricle.
 If there is a blockage in the left circumflex, the left atrium and part of the left ventricle will not get enough oxygenated blood and the muscle tissue there starts to die.
 The LAD is responsible for the most blood flow to the left ventricle, which is the main pump, so if there is a blockage in the LAD that reduces distal blood flow, there is a much increased chance of death.
 That's why LAD blockages are known as "widowmakers."